sjkingo/django-project-template/README.md

   * django-grappelli
 * Flat project structure (no sub-directory called `project_name`).
 * Serves static and media files when using the development server.
-* Uses default Django template configuration.
+* Password validation is enabled for Django's auth system.

 Installation
 ------------

-Note: This will install the latest stable version of Django (at the time of writing, 1.9).
+Note: This will install the latest stable version of Django (at the time of writing, 1.10.5).
 If this is undesirable, manually download [requirements.txt](https://raw.github.com/sjkingo/django-project-template/master/requirements.txt) and edit accordingly.